Genivia/RE-flex/doc/index.md

 #### `−+`, `−−flex`

-This generates a `yyFlexLexer` scanner class that is compatible with the Flex-generated `yyFlexLexer` scanner class (assuming Flex with option `−+` for C++).
+This option generates a `yyFlexLexer` scanner class that is compatible with the Flex-generated `yyFlexLexer` scanner class (assuming Flex with option `−+` for C++).
 The generated `yyFlexLexer` class has the usual `yytext` and other "yy" variables and functions, as defined by the Flex specification standard.
 Without